Seamless Business Relocation

 • Pass a board resolution authorizing the change

-• File Form INC-22 with the ROC within 30 days of the resolution
+• File Form INC-22 with the ROC within 30 days

-• Submit address proof (such as rent agreement, electricity bill) and NOC from the premises owner
+• Submit address proof (rent agreement, electricity bill)

 This type of change does not require shareholder or government approval, making it the easiest to process.